 For this check, only the delivery points that are not delivering the aFRR service determined each 4 seconds are taken into account.
-This corresponds to the delivery points which have an avail\sec parameter equal to zero.
+This corresponds to the delivery points which have an avail_sec parameter equal to zero.
 The aggregated data is sent in real-time.
-How the delivery point based data is received is described in Section 4.4.
+The delivery point based data is received ex-post as described in Section 4.4.